The Daily Wire: History

 In June 2020, Shapiro stepped down from his role as editor-in-chief, which he had held since the site's founding, and took on the role of editor emeritus.
 John Bickley was announced as the site's next editor-in-chief.

-In January 2021, Shapiro announced that The Daily Wire was beginning a studio for TV and films that would not promote "leftist causes".
+In January 2021, Shapiro announced that the Daily Wire was beginning a studio for TV and films that would not promote leftist causes.
 Its first original movie, Shut In, premiered in 2022.

-In September 2021, Shapiro and Boreing announced that The Daily Wire would defy U.S. President Joe Biden's COVID-19 vaccine mandate for companies with more than 100 employees.
-The company later filed a lawsuit, which was eventually brought before the Supreme Court.
-The Supreme Court declared the mandates unlawful with a 6-3 ruling.
+In September 2021, Shapiro and Boreing announced that the Daily Wire would defy U.S. President Joe Biden's COVID-19 vaccine mandate for companies with more than 100 employees.
+The company later filed a lawsuit, and the issue was eventually brought before the Supreme Court.
+The Supreme Court declared the mandates unlawful with a 6–3 ruling.

-In October 2021, The Daily Wire hired Allison Williams, who had resigned from ESPN because the company mandated that live-event staffers get the vaccine and she had decided against being vaccinated while trying to conceive another child.
-The Daily Wire advertised the hire as "sports without the woke", with a banner that said "did not comply".
-Williams said she would explore issues "that may be too taboo for other media outlets".

-In 2021, The Daily Wire announced a new publishing imprint, DW Books, that would release books by Shapiro, Candace Owens, Gina Carano, and an officer who fired shots in the police killing of Breonna Taylor, among others.
+In 2021, the Daily Wire announced a new publishing imprint, DW Books, that would release books by Shapiro, Candace Owens, Gina Carano, and an officer who fired shots in the police killing of Breonna Taylor, among others.
 According to AP News, this "continues a trend of conservatives setting up channels outside of the New York [publishing] houses", after publishing houses canceled several books seen as promoting extremist views, or refused distribution when other imprints picked them up.
 DW Books planned to release books through Ingram Content Group starting in 2022.

 The Daily Wire's annual revenues exceeded $100 million for the first time as of early 2022, and it had 150 employees.
-In March 2022, The Daily Wire announced plans to invest at least $100 million into children's entertainment content over a three year period in response to Disney's opposition to Florida's House Bill 1557.

-In June 2022, founder Jeremy Boreing said The Daily Wire had 890,000 paid subscribers.
+In March 2022, the Daily Wire announced plans to invest at least $100 million into children's entertainment content over a three-year period in response to Disney's opposition to Florida's House Bill 1557.
+In June 2022, the Daily Wire launched DailyWire+, a video on demand platform featuring various Daily Wire content, including podcasts and video productions.
+In June 2022, co-founder Jeremy Boreing said the Daily Wire had 890,000 paid subscribers.
 In November 2022, Boreing stated that they have surpassed 1,000,000 subscribers.